moj-analytical-services/splink/docs/topic_guides/llms/prompting_llms.md

 [Comprehensive Splink Documentation Summary](https://gist.githubusercontent.com/RobinL/2257a0253d80ab8e651a5ec08bc3d00a/raw/e3b00bcd07cce609cf4ee60908d9e6d39c5b9c5f/llm_context_long.txt) - around 72,000 tokens

-At present, only the concise one is short enough for ChatGPT.
-The longer one fits in the currently Claude long context (200k tokens) model.
+At present, only the concise one is short enough for the ChatGPT GUI.
+The longer one fits in the Claude long context (200k tokens) model.
 ### Recommended use

-To use these files, we suggest copying and pasing their contents into the LLM, and then appending your question:
+To use these files, we suggest copying and pasing their contents into the LLM, and then appending your question.

 For instance, you may paste their contents and then ask: